vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL unguided - Migrate EDW to Azure SQL Data Warehouse.md

 #### Tasks to complete

-1. Open firewall ports on all SQL Databases and Azure SQL Data Warehouse to allow access to the SQLcohoDW virtual machine.
+1. Open firewall ports on all SQL Databases and Azure SQL Data Warehouse to allow access to the SQLcohoDW virtual machine

 1. Use the **C:\\LabFiles\\CreateDataLoader.sql** script to create a data loader account that uses the large resource class on your Azure SQL Data Warehouse

 #### Exit criteria

--   Firewall ports open for SQLcohoDW on all SQL Databases and Azure SQL Data Warehouse.
+-   Firewall ports open for SQLcohoDW on all SQL Databases and Azure SQL Data Warehouse

--   User account that in largerc resource class on your Azure SQL Data Warehouse.
+-   User account that in largerc resource class on your Azure SQL Data Warehouse

 ## Exercise 2: Data and schema preparation